last updated: Nov 15, 2016

 Buyer Beware: Many mattress companies boast a 5lb memory foam but fail to specify that this dense foam only makes up the 1st inch of the mattress.
 The following layers are weak 2 or 3 lb density memory foams.

-mmHg is the unit of measurement used in determining a mattresses reaction against pressure.
+It's the unit of measurement used to determine a mattresses reaction against pressure.